-At the sender, data is divided into packets of equal size.
-These packets are always sent in order.
-The MultiTCP system chooses the TCP connection to send the next packet in a round robin fashion.
-If a particular TCP connection is chosen to send the next packet, but it is blocked due to TCP congestion mechanism, the MultiTCP system chooses the first available TCP connection in a round robin manner.
+TCP connection is chosen to send the next packet, but it is blocked due to TCP congestion mechanism, the MultiTCP system chooses the first available TCP connection in a round robin manner.
 For example, suppose there are 5 connections, denoted by TCP1 to TCP5.
 If none of TCP connection is blocked, packet 1 would be sent by TCP1, packet 2 by TCP2, and so on.
 If TCP1 is blocked, then TCP2 would send packet 1 and TCP3 would send packet 2, and so on.
 When it is TCP1's turn again and if TCP1 is not blocked, it would send packet 5.
-This is similar to socket striping technique in [14].
+This is similar to socket striping technique in [Leigh et al. 2001].